cheatham1/GetStartedBook/analyses.md

 * **quark-antiquark pair** (70%).
 These appear as jets.
 If the jets are identified as originating from b-quarks they will be b-tagged.

 * **neutrino-antineutrino pair** (20%).
 Neutrinos do not interact and so are very difficult to detect.
-This decay mode can be identified with missing transverse momentum.
+This neutrino decay mode can sometimes be identified with missing transverse momentum.

 * **lepton-antilepton pairs** (10%).
 The three lepton-pair types are equally probable, [electron](https://en.wikipedia.org/wiki/Electron)-positron, [muon](https://en.wikipedia.org/wiki/Muon)-antimuon, and [tau](https://en.wikipedia.org/wiki/Tau_(particle)-antitau pairs.

-In Histogram Analyser the third decay mode will be shown in the electron-electron (ee) and muon-muon (mm) channel.
+In Histogram Analyser the third decay mode will be studied in the electron-electron (ee) and muon-muon (mm) channel.
 Electrons and muons are much easier to measure than $$\tau$$-leptons.